 Next, comes either your education or experience section.
 Which you choose will depend on which is the most relevant and impressive.
 You should list the content under both sections in reverse-chronological order.

 Let’s say you have years of experience.
 Your work history should come first.
 Start with your most recent job.
-List your title, the name of the company, the location, and the dates of your employment.
+List your professional job title, the name of the company, the location, and the dates of your employment.

 Taxidermist 2010 - Present

 Use around six bullet points under each job to list responsibilities.
 Even better, list some quantifiable achievements as well.
 Did you decrease costs or increase revenue?
 Add that!